 Michael J. Morell

-Beside John Brennan — the current CIA Director since March 2013 — two serious contenders have emerged for the top job at the Agency.
+Besides John Brennan — the current CIA Director since March 2013 — two serious contenders have emerged for the top job at the Agency.
+Follow us on Twitter: @INTEL_TODAY

 Michael Morell, a former deputy and acting CIA director, as well as Michael Vickers, a former CIA officer and undersecretary of defense for intelligence, are widely considered leading candidates.